Ilanchz/Ilanchezhiyan/README.md

 Check out some of my notable projects:

+-Spoofy - A web-app leveraging spotify API to find songs and youtube API to download the songs.
+The songs are downloaded based upon the youtube ranking of most relevant music.

+- Link:

 - Plot Wave- A programming approach to graphing [Python, SQL]
 - Link: https://github.com/Ilanchz/Plot-Wave-A-programming-approach-to-graphing

 - I have listed all my projects tinkering with different coding languages on my page.